milyasbpa/setup-turborepo/README.md

-# 🚀 Turborepo Math Learning App
+# 🧮 MathLearn - Interactive Math Learning Platform

 A modern monorepo setup featuring a **Duolingo-style math learning app** with **Express.js TypeScript backend** and **Vite React TypeScript frontend**, powered by Turborepo for efficient development and building.

 ## 📋 What's Inside?

-This Turborepo includes the following packages and apps:
+This monorepo includes the following packages and apps:

 ### 🏗️ Apps
 - **`backend`** - Express.js TypeScript API server with math learning features (Port 3002)